baguchan/BagusLib-MultiLoader/README.md

 Loader specific projects such as the NeoForge and Fabric project are used to load the Common project into the game.
 These projects also define code that is specific to that loader.
 Loader specific projects can access all of the code in the Common project.
 It is important to remember that the Common project can not access code from loader specific projects.

 ## Removing Platforms and Loaders

 While the MultiLoader Template includes support for many platforms and loaders you can easily remove support for the ones you don't need.
 This can be done by deleting the subproject folder and then removing it from the `settings.gradle` file.
-For example if you wanted to remove support for Forge you would follow the following steps.
+For baguchan if you wanted to remove support for Forge you would follow the following steps.

 1. Delete the subproject folder.
-For example, delete `MultiLoader-Template/forge`.
+For baguchan, delete `MultiLoader-Template/forge`.
 2. Remove the project from `settings.gradle`.
-For example, remove `include("forge")`.
+For baguchan, remove `include("forge")`.